greltel/abap-projects/CONTRIBUTING.md

 - `sql_escape_host_variables` and `obsolete_statement` are `Error`.
 There is no
   grandfathering — if you touch a statement, it comes up to standard.

-`dangerous_statement` is not enabled yet.
-It is switched on together with the authority check described in ground rule 2, so that the dynamic `SELECT` in `Z_SALV_ALV` does not permanently sit on an exemption.
+`dangerous_statement` is not enabled.
+The dynamic `SELECT` in `Z_SALV_ALV` is what the report is for, so the rule would do nothing but hold a permanent exemption.
+Ground rule 2 is what keeps that statement honest instead.

 ### `npm test` — off-stack ABAP Unit